Medically reviewed by Drugs.com. Last updated on Oct 31, 2021.

 Refer to adult dosing.

-Children 2 to <6 years: One pediatric suppository once daily as needed or as directed
+Children 2 to 5 years: 1 pediatric suppository once daily as needed or as directed

-Mouth/throat irritation: Oral: Children ≥2 years and Adolescents: Refer to adult dosing.
+Mouth/throat irritation: Oral: Oral gel: Children ≥2 years and Adolescents: Apply a 1-inch strip directly to tongue and oral cavity as needed

 Oral: Apply gel to tongue and around inside and outside of tooth and gum surfaces; do not rinse out.